Lebanon national football team: 2006–2014: First World Cup qualifying final round appearance and match-fixing scandal

-In April 2008, Lebanon and the Maldives (the two lowest-ranked teams in Asia) (Note: Turkmenistan, Myanmar, and North Korea, respectively the lowest, third-lowest, and fourth-lowest-ranked teams in Asia, did not take part in the preliminary round on account of having participated in the 2008 and 2010 AFC Challenge Cup, which acted as qualifying tournaments to the 2011 AFC Asian Cup.
-Only the Maldives and Lebanon, respectively the second-lowest and fifth-lowest ranked teams, were involved in the preliminary round.) played home-and-away matches in the preliminary round of the 2011 Asian Cup; the winner would proceed to the next round.
-A 4–0 home win and a 2–1 victory in the away match advanced Lebanon to the qualifying round.
-Between 2009 and 2010, they drew into Group D with China, Syria, and Vietnam, finishing last.
-Emile Rustom, re-appointed as head coach in November 2008, led Lebanon into the second round of the 2014 World Cup qualifiers.
-They faced Bangladesh, winning 4–0 in Beirut on 23 July 2011, and losing 2–0 in Dhaka five days later.
-Lebanon advanced to the third round, where they were grouped with South Korea, Kuwait, and the UAE.
-Rustom resigned less than a week later, citing internal administrative problems.
+In the first round of qualification for the 2010 World Cup, Lebanon defeated India 6–3 on aggregate to advance to the third round.
+Drawn with Saudi Arabia, Singapore, and Uzbekistan, they finished bottom of the group without a point.
+In the preliminary round of qualifying for the 2011 Asian Cup, (Note: Turkmenistan, Myanmar, and North Korea, respectively the lowest, third-lowest, and fourth-lowest-ranked teams in Asia, did not take part in the preliminary round on account of having participated in the 2008 and 2010 AFC Challenge Cup, which acted as qualifying tournaments to the 2011 AFC Asian Cup.
+Only the Maldives and Lebanon, respectively the second-lowest and fifth-lowest ranked teams, were involved in the preliminary round.)
+Lebanon defeated the Maldives 6–1 on aggregate to reach the qualifying round, but finished last in a group containing China, Syria, and Vietnam.

+Emile Rustom, reappointed head coach in 2008, led Lebanon into the second round of qualification for the 2014 World Cup.
+Lebanon defeated Bangladesh 4–2 on aggregate, before being drawn with South Korea, Kuwait, and the UAE in the third round.
+Rustom resigned shortly after the draw, citing internal administrative issues, and Theo Bücker was reappointed as head coach in August 2011.